Olfactory loss has been linked to a variety of causes and can profoundly influence a patient's quality of life.

 Treatment

-It is important to determine whether the loss is due to an inflammatory process, since this is the only situation where therapy will be effective.
 Unfortunately, in most cases of olfactory loss, no specific therapy is available.
-However, patients will continue to seek medical opinion until they feel a thorough workup has been performed and a thorough explanation has been provided.[11]Harris R, Davidson TM, Murphy C, et al. Clinical evaluation and symptoms of chemosensory impairment: 1000 consecutive cases from the nasal dysfunction clinic in San Diego.
+However, patients will continue to seek medical opinion until they feel a thorough workup has been performed and a thorough explanation has been provided.[13]Harris R, Davidson TM, Murphy C, et al. Clinical evaluation and symptoms of chemosensory impairment: 1000 consecutive cases from the nasal dysfunction clinic in San Diego.
 Am J Rhinol.
 2006 Jan-Feb;20(1):101-8.

 http://www.ncbi.nlm.nih.gov/pubmed/16539304?tool=bestpractice.com

-Some data suggest that olfactory training can increase the potential recovery after a postviral or post-traumatic loss.[12]Konstantinidis I, Tsakiropoulou E, Bekiaridou P, et al. Use of olfactory training in post-traumatic and postinfectious olfactory dysfunction.
+Some data suggest that olfactory training can increase the potential recovery after a postviral or post-traumatic olfactory loss.[14]Konstantinidis I, Tsakiropoulou E, Bekiaridou P, et al. Use of olfactory training in post-traumatic and postinfectious olfactory dysfunction.
 Laryngoscope.
-2013 Dec;123(12):E85-90.[13]Pekala K, Chandra RK, Turner JH.
+2013 Dec;123(12):E85-90.[15]Pekala K, Chandra RK, Turner JH.
 Efficacy of olfactory training in patients with olfactory loss: a systematic review and meta-analysis.
 Int Forum Allergy Rhinol.
 2016 Mar;6(3):299-307.

 http://www.ncbi.nlm.nih.gov/pubmed/26624966?tool=bestpractice.com